AnicetFantomas/Anicet-s_Portfolio/README.md

 ## Description the project.

 ```
-In this project i learnt how to use and to design a website with CSS flex-box how to use use figmma, I enjoyed too again the use of linters, using git and github in a professional way
+In this project i learnt how to use and to design a website with CSS flex-box, css grid and again how to use use figmma, I enjoyed too again the use of linters and still undurstanding their main importance in programming, using git and github in a professional way

 ```